toontownlpz/The-Classic-Pack/README.md

 ---

 **The Classic Pack** is a content pack for ***[Toontown Rewritten](https://www.toontownrewritten.com/)*** designed to restore the visual irregularities, disappointments and confusion brought onto our childhood selves by our favorite computer game, *[Disney's Toontown Online](https://en.wikipedia.org/wiki/Toontown_Online)*.
-Why does my Toon sound like they're moving significantly faster than the speed they're actually running at?
-Why do Sellbot Skelecogs miss half of their torso?
-Why are in-game holiday events so bland?
-Welp, get all that back with this content pack!
+Boring holiday events, super-sonic Toon running, and skinnier Sellbot Skelecogs galore!

 **Note: This content pack does not specifically aim to remove or change features introduced by the *Toontown Rewritten* team, but rather restore what was changed when the game was given some love by the wonderful folks on their team.
-There may be some changes you disagree with in this content pack, but... it's my content pack.
-Fork it, if you wish.**
+I may naturally flip-flop on this stance on a per-change basis.
+There may be some changes you disagree with in this content pack, but you are welcome to strike up a discussion with me over on Discord @ robertfwallis#7169 if you have any proposals.
+Alternatively, feel free to fork this pack and create your own pull requests!**

 ## At the moment, the pack does the following...
 - Adds the iconic Toontown Online clouds to the game's initial loading screen and splash screen